PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Secondary education

-NCEA Level 3 is required to enter tertiary training.
+You need University Entrance to do the study or training for this job.
 Useful subjects include maths, chemistry, physics, biology and English.

 Personal requirements